Adirlou/pong-neural-network/README.md

 # pong-neural-network

-A Python implementation of a neural network using the mini-batch gradient descent algorithm for training.
+A Python implementation of an agent that learns to play the Pong game.
+It uses a neural network together with the mini-batch gradient descent algorithm for training the network.
-The network is trained using an "expert polcy".
+The network is trained using an "expert policy".